 However, I feel that Opoly isn’t approaching the concept any differently than The Ownery and The Property Crowd, with the main issues being:

 - The fees are still very high.
+For their Oamaru and Te Anau offers, for every $100 invested, over $10 of that is going towards fees.
 This makes me question whether they are just trying to capitalise on people’s FOMO towards the housing market, rather than genuinely helping people own a slice of property.

 - They still have to compete with alternative investment options.
 New Zealanders are increasingly starting to realise they no longer have to invest in property to build wealth.
 Share investment platforms like Sharesies, Hatch, and InvestNow have only grown stronger since the demise of The Ownery and The Property Crowd.